On the Insertion Time of Cuckoo Hashing: The Insertion Algorithm and its Analysis

-\end{enumerate} Note that the choice of the parameters in this definition is somehow arbitrary and not best possible.
+Certainly, the choice of the parameters in the definition of~$\mathcal{E}$ is somehow arbitrary and not best possible.
 Nevertheless, they suffice for our arguments.
-In Section~\ref{proof:expansion}, we show that $H_{n,m,k}^*$ has Property~$\mathcal{E}$ with high probability. \begin{proposition} If $m\leq c_k^* n$, then $H_{n,m,k}^*$ has Property $\mathcal{E}$ with probability $1-o(1)$. \end{proposition} Given an orientation $h$ of a hypergraph and a vertex $v$, recall that $N_{h,t}(v)$ is the number of vertices within $h$-distance at most $t$ from $v$.
-In Section~\ref{proof:expansion} we show the following. \begin{lemma} For $k\geq 3$, let $H=H(V,E)$ be a $k$-graph on $n$ vertices which has Property~$\mathcal{E}$, and let $h$ be any orientation of its edges.
-Then, for any $\alpha >0$ small enough and for any $\zeta >0$ with $T=\log_{k-1} n + (c+\zeta) \log_{k-1} \log_{k-1} n$ and $c$ as in Theorem~\ref{thm:insertion} the following holds for $n$ sufficiently large.
-If $v \in V$ is such that there is no free vertex within $h$-distance $T$ from $v$, then $N_{h,T} (v) > \alpha n$. \end{lemma} Note that Lemma~\ref{lem:growth} only handles the case where there are no free vertices within $h$-distance $T$ from a given vertex $v$.
-Intuitively, it seems obvious that this case should dominate the running time of the insertion algorithm.
-To make this formal, we need an additional definition.
-Given a hypergraph $H=H(V,E)$ and an orientation $h$ of its edges, we define an auxiliary hypergraph $\tilde{H} = \tilde{H}(V',E')$ by replacing every free vertex of $H$ by a $(k-1)$-regular hypertree of depth $T$ (on a new set of vertices) rooted at this vertex.
-We extend the orientation of the edges of $H$ to the edges of $\tilde{H}$ by orienting each new edge towards the root of its tree.
-Thus the leaves of each such tree are the free vertices of $\tilde{H}$.
-As we will see in Section~\ref{proof:expansion}, Proposition \ref{prop:expand} together with Lemma~\ref{lem:growth} imply also a good neighborhood growth for~$H_{n,m,k}^*$. \begin{corollary} For every $k\geq 3$, let $H=H(V,E)$ be a $k$-graph on $n$ vertices which has Property~$\mathcal{E}$, let $h$ be any orientation of its edges, and let $\tilde{H} = \tilde{H}(V',E')$ and $h'$ be as defined above.
-Then, for any $\alpha > 0$ small enough and for any $\zeta>0$ with $T=\log_{k-1} n + (c+\zeta) \log_{k-1} \log_{k-1} n$ and $c$ as in Theorem~\ref{thm:insertion} the following holds for $n$ sufficiently large.
-For all $v \in V$ we have $N_{h,T} (v) > \alpha n$. \end{corollary}
+In Section~\ref{proof:expansion} we show the following statement. \begin{proposition} If~$m\leq c_k^* n$, then~$H_{n,m,k}^*$ has Property~$\mathcal{E}$ with high probability. \end{proposition} Note also that if $H$ has Property $\mathcal{E}$, then all its subgraphs have also this property.
+Given an orientation~$o$ of a hypergraph and a vertex~$v$, recall that~$N_{o,t}(v)$ is the number of vertices within~$o$-distance at most~$t$ from~$v$.
+In Section~\ref{proof:expansion} we show the following statement, which quantifies how fast $N_{o,t}$ grows as a function of $t$, if the given graph has Property $\mathcal{E}$. \begin{lemma} Let~$\zeta>0$, $k\geq 3$ and $c = c(k)$ be as in Theorem~\ref{thm:insertion}.
+Then, for any~$\beta >0$ sufficiently small and for any $n$ sufficiently large the following is true.
+Let~$H=H(V,E)$ be a~$k$-graph with~$n$ vertices that has Property~$\mathcal{E}$, and let~$o:E\to V$ be any orientation.
+Set~$T=\log_{k-1} n + (c+\zeta) \log_{k-1} \log_{k-1} n$.
+If~$v \in V$ is such that there is no free vertex within~$o$-distance~$T$ from~$v$, then~$N_{o,T} (v) > \beta n$. \end{lemma} The proof can be found in Section~\ref{proof:expansion}.
+In other words, this lemma states that number of vertices with $o$-distance $T$ from a given vertex $v$ is $\Omega(n)$, provided that there is no free vertex within this $o$-distance.
+Intuitively, placing a new item at such a vertex $v$ dominates the running time of the random-walk insertion heuristic, since in this case it is forced to displace (in the best case) at least $T$ items.